-- Any business concern, nonprofit organization, veterans organization, Tribal business concern, eligible self-employed individual, sole proprietor, independent contractor, or small agricultural cooperative that: - That has used or will use on or before the expected date of the disbursement of the Second Draw Loan the full amount of the original loan; - If a business concern, meets the annual receipts requirements for PPP borrowers generally; - If not a small business concern, meets the alternative size requirements for PPP borrowers generally; - Has 300 or fewer employees - Has at least a 30% reduction in gross receipts in quarter in 2020, measured as followed:
+- Any business concern, nonprofit organization, veterans organization, Tribal business concern, eligible self-employed individual, sole proprietor, independent contractor, or small agricultural cooperative that: - That on or before the expected date on which the Second Draw Loan is disbursed to the borrower, has used, or will use, the full amount of the original PPP loan; - If a business concern, meets the annual receipts requirements for PPP borrowers generally; - If not a small business concern, meets the alternative size requirements for PPP borrowers generally; - Has 300 or fewer employees - Has at least a 25% reduction in gross receipts in quarter in 2020, measured as followed:

-- Comparing the first, second, or third quarter in 2020 (or, only with respect to an application submitted on or after January 1, 2021, fourth quarter in 2020) to the same quarter in 2019. - If the entity was not in business during the first or second quarter of 2019, it had at least a 30% reduction in gross receipts in the third or fourth quarter in 2020 as compared to the same quarter in 2019; - If the entity was not in business during the first, second or third quarter of 2019, it had at least a 30% reduction in gross receipts in the fourth quarter in 2020 as compared to the same quarter in 2019; - If the entity was not in business during 2019, but was in operation on February 15, 2020, it had at least a 30% reduction in gross receipts in the second or third quarter in 2020 as compared to the first quarter in 2020.
+- Comparing the first, second, or third quarter in 2020 (or, only with respect to an application submitted on or after January 1, 2021, fourth quarter in 2020) to the same quarter in 2019. - If the entity was not in business during the first or second quarter of 2019, it had at least a 25% reduction in gross receipts in the third or fourth quarter in 2020 as compared to the same quarter in 2019; - If the entity was not in business during the first, second or third quarter of 2019, it had at least a 25% reduction in gross receipts in the fourth quarter in 2020 as compared to the same quarter in 2019; - If the entity was not in business during 2019, but was in operation on February 15, 2020, it had at least a 25% reduction in gross receipts in the second or third quarter in 2020 as compared to the first quarter in 2020.